Jacoby Ford

-Jacoby Ford (born July 27, 1987) is a former American football wide receiver and return specialist.

-He was drafted by the Oakland Raiders in the fourth round of the 2010 NFL Draft.
+Jacoby Ford (born July 27, 1987) is an American former professional football player who was a wide receiver and return specialist.
+He was selected by the Oakland Raiders in the fourth round of the 2010 NFL draft.
 He was also an accomplished track and field athlete.
 He played college football as a wide receiver and return specialist for the Clemson Tigers at Clemson University, where he competed in sprinting events.
 During his stint in the NFL, Ford was widely regarded as one of the fastest players in the league.
 He has one of the top 100 meter times by NFL players.

+Ford has been the WR coach at West Boca Raton High School since 2023.
+Previously, he was a WR coach at Cardinal Newman, where he attended as a high schooler.

+Ford received the 2022 Palm Beach County Legends Award and was inducted into the Palm Beach County Sports Hall of Fame in 2024.

 Early life

 His brother, Davy Ford, played football at Florida State.
 Jacoby attended Cardinal Newman High School in West Palm Beach, Florida, where he earned two letters in football and one in track.
 As a senior, he recorded 22 receptions for 550 yards and ten touchdowns.
 He was named the Palm Beach County All-Star Game most valuable player and a second-team all-state player.

 In 2005, he attended preparatory school at the Fork Union Military Academy in Fork Union, Virginia.
 There he recorded seven kick returns for touchdowns, 57 receptions for 1,254 yards and nine touchdowns, and 12 rushing attempts for 306 yards and three touchdowns.
 At the Fork Union Military Academy combine, he reportedly ran the 40-yard dash in 4.126 seconds.
 Rivals.com ranked him the number-17 prep school player in the nation and called him the "fastest player on the East Coast".
-The head coach John Schuman called him "the fastest player ever at Fork Union", a school which has produced 87 NFL Draft picks and two Heisman Trophy winners.
+The head coach John Schuman called him "the fastest player ever at Fork Union", a school which has produced 87 NFL draft picks and two Heisman Trophy winners.

 Ford was recruited by Clemson, Florida, Michigan State, Virginia, Virginia Tech, and West Virginia.